Types of CRM and

 The primary function of Operational CRM is to take care of your customers.
 Real-time, automated internal processes make jobs easier and customers happier.

 Examples of Operational CRM Systems:

 Sales – A sales rep hasn’t called a top customer in a few weeks.
 A task sends an email reminding the rep to call their customer.

 Marketing – A prospect fills out a form on your website.
-Their contact information is created (or updated) in real-time in your CRM database.
+Your CRM database creates Their contact information (or updates) in real time.